Below are the pros and the cons between prosthetic adhesive (Pro Adhesive) and spirit gum.

 - Great for beginners – it’s more forgiving than Pro Adhesive

 - Spirit Gum is great for applying facial hair, eyebrows, mustaches, beards and sideburns.
 Used by beginners and professionals

-Need an adhesive that will last all day?
-Pro Adhesive is the better choice.
+If you need an adhesive that will last all day, Pro Adhesive is the better choice.

 Liquid latex is used to smooth edges on foam latex appliances, make unusual skin textures or as an adhesive for prosthetics and crepe wool hair.
 Colorless when dry.
 No remover required – simply peel cured latex off skin.

 Caution: don’t get latex into your hair or any facial hair.
 It’s very difficult to get out once it’s dry.

 Advantages over Spirit Gum or Pro Adhesive

 - Easy to build up skin textures, bullet hits and scars